thatmarcel/lyzz/README.md

 I decided I wanted to rewrite Mitsuha Forever to be easier to maintain and more stable.

-I am currently not sure, if I will release
+I am currently not sure if I will release
 Lyzz because [Ryan Nair](https://github.com/ryannair05) is maintaining a fork of the original Mitsuha Forever.